oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-advanced/online-remote-discover.md

 In WKTUI, go to the `Model` page and select the `Code View` tab.
 Select the `File` > `Add Model` > `Discover Model (online)` menu item.
 The following dialog box appears.
 Enter the information shown in the following image, including the Domain Home path `$WKTUI_QS_HOME/todolist_domain` directory.
 Make sure to provide the WebLogic user name and password specified when you ran the `createToDoListDomain` script.
+Note that when running `Discover Model (online)` from a remote machine, SSH is the preferred mechanism, since this allows a full model of the remote domain to be discovered.
+For simplicity and because we only need the `todo.war` binary that we already have locally, use the `Do not collect artifacts` option.

 {{< img "Online Discovery" "images/a4-online-discovery.png" >}}